clagodmor/price_forecast/README.md

 The main objective of this project is to create an electricity price forecasting through the use of unusual variables such as solar thermal or hydraulic production.

-The **scope of the project** is to provide a more complete and accurate way of predict electricity pricing. by applying data scientist knowledge acquired in KSchool Master in Data Science.
+The **scope of the project** is to provide a more complete and accurate way of predict electricity pricing by applying data scientist knowledge acquired in KSchool Master in Data Science.

 ## About the methodology ##
 XGBoost is short for "Extreme Gradient Boosting", where the term "Gradient Boosting" is proposed in the paper Greedy Function Approximation: A Gradient Boosting Machine, by Friedman.
 XGBoost is based on this original model.